fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 To initialise your Ledger Nano S device for use with the QRL App, follow these instructions:

-1. Make sure your Ledger Nano S device is powered on and unlocked.
+1. Make sure your Ledger Nano S device is **Connected** and **Unlocked**.
-2. Open the **QRL** app on your Ledger Nano S
+2. Open the **QRL app** on your Ledger Nano S
 3. Your Ledger Nano S device will show **QRL (Tree 1) not ready**.
-Scroll down and press both buttons on the **Init Device** menu option.
+4. Scroll down and press both buttons on the **Init Device** menu option.
-4. Your Ledger Nano S device will show **QRL (Tree 1) keygen: 001/256**.
+5. Your Ledger Nano S device will show **QRL (Tree 1) keygen: 001/256**.
 This will slowly progress until all 256 keys have been generated.
-5. When this process has completed, your Ledger Nano S device will show **QRL (Tree 1) READY rem:256** - indicating your device has finished generating tree 1 OTS keys, and you have 256 OTS Keys remaining in this Tree.
+6. When this process has completed, your Ledger Nano S device will show **QRL (Tree 1) READY rem:256** - indicating your device has finished generating tree 1 OTS keys, and you have 256 OTS Keys remaining in this Tree.
-6. Scroll down in the menu and chose **Switch Tree** with both buttons.
+7. Scroll down in the menu and chose **Switch Tree** with both buttons.
 You will now see **QRL (Tree 2) Not Ready**
-7. Initialize Tree 2 following the same steps above.
+8. Initialize Tree 2 following the same steps above.
 Again this process will take about 45 minuets to complete.

 > Generating XMSS Tree 1 on the Ledger.
 This will take a while, have patience. ![Initializing Tree 1](/assets/wallet/web/ledger-nano-s/init-crop1.gif)